Millennial Home Lending: What to Know

 >> Related Read: Could Mortgage Pre-Approval Hurt Your Credit Score?

-Other important actions to take include paying off any bills sent to collection agencies, refraining from applying for new credit cards or other financing (as this results in hard credit inquiries, also known as hard pulls or hard credit checks, which show up on your credit report and can affect your credit score), and avoiding closing out your oldest line of credit (since this can decrease the length of your credit history and negatively impact your credit rating).
+• Refrain from applying for new credit cards or other financing, as this results in hard credit inquiries, also known as hard pulls or hard credit checks, which show up on your credit report and can affect your credit score

 3. Save Up More Than You Need

 While a 20% down payment is a popular benchmark, some mortgage products—like FHA and VA home loans—allow homebuyers to put less money down.
-Just keep in mind that the more money you put down, the lower your monthly mortgage payments will be.
+Just keep in mind that the more you put down, the lower your monthly mortgage payments will be.
 In addition, if you put down less than 20% with a conventional mortgage, you may need to pay for private mortgage insurance, which increases your monthly payments.

 Don’t forget about other expenses, like inspection costs, closing costs, taxes, insurance premiums, and moving expenses.
 Consider starting a separate account that you use just for your home buying savings.
 Contribute a percentage of each paycheck to the account and don’t touch it until it’s time to purchase your house.
 The more money you are able to save up, the better you’ll be able to navigate any unexpected expenses that may arise during the process.